mrc-ide/public-events-microbit-epidemic/docs/IMPLEMENTATION.md

 * `[friendly_id]` is the id in the 0..99 range, looked up from serials.csv on the laptop, and added if necessary and possible.
 * `[master_ser]` is the master micro:bit's serial number, which it sends to the minion.
 (Recall that an epidemic is identified by the master's serial number, and the epidemic id.
-* `[master_time]` is the master micro:bit's current time, measured in milliseconds since the master received the parameters from the laptop.
+* `[master_time0]` is the master micro:bit's time, measured in milliseconds since the master received the parameters from the laptop.
+On receiving this message, the minion also notes their current system time, hence future timestamps can be reported as elapsed epidemic time by calculating `(uBit.systemTime() - my_time0) + master_time0`.

 * `[epid]`, `[R0]`, `[rtype]`, `[poimin]`, `[poimax]`, `[rpower]`, and `[exposure]` are the parameters the master previously received - see above.
 * The message size so far is 27 bytes.
 Anecdotally we discovered 28-bytes is the maximum radio message size; above this, and the last bytes are ignored.
 Therefore, the last three flags are combined into one byte; `[bcombine] = [btrans] + (4 * [brec]) + (16 * [icons])`.